ORCID/orcid-openid-examples/js-implicit-popup/readme.md

 Super easy Javascript implicit popup
 ====================================

 The start_page.html contains a simple form.
-A button and a field.

-- User clicks the button
+- User clicks the authenticate button
 - a pop up asks them to log into ORCID
 - Once logged in the pop up sends them to return_page.html
 - orcid_popup.html tells start_page.html their ORCID ID
-- start_page.html updates the form and closes the popup.
+- start_page.html updates the form with information and closes the popup.

 To test locally
 ---------------